Court of appeals assesses Trump's case for withholding cases - ExBulletin

 To be clear, your position is that a former president could come in and file a complaint? said Millett.
 Trump’s attorney, Justin Clark, responded: That’s our position.

 To a lawyer on the House committee, Millett spoke of a scenario in which a newly elected president could demand retaliation against a hated predecessor.
-The new president and a Congress led by the same party could declare that there was a national security interest in disclosing all of the former president’s records, even at the risk of putting people’s lives in danger, he said. she declared.
+The new president and a Congress led by the same party could declare that there was a national security interest in releasing all the files of former presidents, even at the risk of putting people’s lives in danger, she said. declared.

-Needless to say, the former president is coming to court, (says), ‘Wait,’ Millett said.
-“What’s going on?
+Needless to say, the former president is coming to court, (says), Wait, Millett said.
+What happens?

-She did not say she was referring to a president and dismissed the response from committee counsel Douglas Letter referring to a president who staged an insurgency.
+She did not say she was referring to a president and dismissed the response from committee lawyer Douglas Letters referring to a president who staged an insurgency.

 The letter argued that the resolve of a current president should trump his predecessors in almost all circumstances and noted that Biden and Congress agreed that the Jan.6 files be handed over.